top of page

 What Do We Mean by Dizziness and Vertigo?

 Many people use dizziness as a general term.
-Medically, it often refers to sensations such as light‑headedness, faintness, brain fog, or unsteadiness.
-Some people describe it as walking on a boat or feeling as though they have had one glass of wine too many.
+In medical language, it often refers to sensations such as light-headedness, faintness, mental fog, or unsteadiness.
+Some people describe it as feeling like they are walking on a boat or as though they have had one glass of wine too many.

-When there is a clear spinning or whirling sensation — where you feel that you or the world around you is moving when it is not — we speak of vertigo.
-Both dizziness and vertigo can lead to imbalance, unsteadiness, or spatial disorientation.
+Vertigo, in contrast, involves a distinct spinning or whirling sensation in which you feel that you or your surroundings are moving when they are not.
+Both dizziness and vertigo can lead to imbalance, unsteadiness, or a sense of spatial disorientation.

 Vestibular disorders are broadly divided into peripheral and central causes.